neohaskell/NeoHaskell/context/collections.md

 # How to write collection type modules

-Collections are a key part of functional programming and the fact that their API should be somewhat standard and compatible is a key part of the developer experience behind NeoHaskell.
+Collections are a key part of functional programming, and their API should be standard and compatible is a key part of the developer experience behind NeoHaskell.

 All collection types should define the following functions in order to